Ritik-Arora-576/Movie-Recommender-Web-application/README.md

 ## Create a folder to store output of ML model

-Create a folder `results/` and download the files from the following drive link: https://drive.google.com/drive/folders/1K_gXdMVZhunNJqyb3Q7_AZWnntQbP1PP?usp=sharing
+Create a folder `results/` at the root and download the files from the following drive link: https://drive.google.com/drive/folders/1K_gXdMVZhunNJqyb3Q7_AZWnntQbP1PP?usp=sharing

 ## Create a folder to store users